 We’ve been told that the best way to protect ourselves and our neighbors from COVID-19 is to wash our hands and stay home.
 Missouri should make sure everyone in our state can practice these life saving measures.
 Governor Parson should use his powers under the State of Emergency to issue a statewide eviction and utility shut off moratorium effective immediately.
 The state legislature should ensure that all coronavirus response dollars are distributed in a quick and equitable process so struggling Missouri families can pay their rent / mortgages and put food on their tables.

-But while we are fighting for these basic needs to be met, we also must stay focused on key events of last year, such as the murders of George Floyd and Breonna Taylor and the resulting protests bringing calls for police accountability were in the forefront.
-Missouri legislators should not lose sight of the importance of making those reforms in 2021.
+But while we are fighting for these basic needs to be met, we also must stay focused on key events from last year, such as the murders of George Floyd and Breonna Taylor and the resulting protests bringing calls for police accountability.
+Missouri legislators should not lose sight of the importance of making criminal justice reforms in 2021.
 They should pass a comprehensive policing reform bill that addresses things like choke holds, no-knock warrants, racial profiling, and de-escalation training.